dhanji/dhanji.github.io/src/main/resources/pages/languages-verbosity.markdown

     h = happy.happy.class;

-Here the left-most happy is obviously a package and the right-most, a class.
+Here the left-most happy is obviously a package and the right-most, a class [1].
 This is a remarkable property of the language and it is still more remarkable that this has been preserved across so many versions of Java.
 It may not be immediately apparent, but this strict adherence to grammatical rigor has many benefits to readability.